gc-cloud/E71Project/README.md

 #### All of the stories in your sprint backlog have size less than half your forecast velocity.
 If you noticed PBIs that are too large to get done in a sprint, you refined them by splitting them into smaller stories and estimating the smaller stories.
 1.0 pts

 > All the stories in the sprint backlog have size less tha half of the total forecast.
 Below are the sizes of each backlog item:

-1) Set up App - 49
+> 1) Set up App - 49

-2) Add Q&A - 55
+> 2) Add Q&A - 55

-3) Add Seeder Content - 21
+> 3) Add Seeder Content - 21

-4) View Question/Answer Bank - 26
+> 4) View Question/Answer Bank - 26

 > Total sprint backlog size: 151

 > Initially, backlog items #2 & #3, Add Q&A and Add Seeder Content, were a single item with 76 story points, but they were split up into two separate stories, "As a teacher, I want to add
 > exam questions and answers to repository....." and "As a teacher, I want to be able to see pre-populated content" to ensure all stories are less than half the total forecast
-> and enable more efficient management of our sprint backlog items.
+> and to enable more efficient management of our sprint backlog items.

 #### You decomposed stories into tasks.
 The tasks are clearly listed in your sprint backlog.
 2.0 pts